RedTrioVirus/HitboxClass/README.md

 ### Destroy : (self : Hitbox) -> ()

-This method destroys the hitbox by first stopping the hitbox, clearing out all its tables, destroying the part used if there is one, then finally clearing itself.
+This method destroys the hitbox by first stopping the hitbox, clearing out all its tables, disconnecting all connections to its HitSomeone signal, destroying the part used if there is one, then finally clearing itself.

 # Signals